-1. Create a "deployment" running wordpress:

-''' kubectl run my-wordpress --image=tutum/wordpress --port=80 (do not forget to replace "gp" with your own initials) '''

-2. Expose your deployment to the outside world:
+- Create a "deployment" running wordpress: kubectl run my-wordpress --image=tutum/wordpress --port=80 (do not forget to replace "gp" with your own initials) - 2.
+Expose your deployment to the outside world: kubectl expose deployment my-wordpress --type=NodePort - 3.
+Visit your new site at http://ipaddress:port where - ipaddress is the IP address of one of the Kubernetes minions (ask your instructor for this IP address) - port is the "NodePort" number which is displayed when running the command kubectl describe service my-wordpress

-'''

-kubectl expose deployment my-wordpress --type=NodePort

-'''

-- 3. Visit your new site by running minikube service my-wordpress.
-You should now be able to give a name to your site, browse it, edit the pages etc. - 4.
-We are curious to see what happens when scaling the system to two replicas.
-Let's request two replicas of the same deployment:
+You should now be able to give a name to your site, browse it, edit the pages etc.

-'''

-kubectl scale deployment my-wordpress --replicas=2

-'''

-Verify that a second pod has been created and that both pods are now referenced in the service descrption.

-5. Keep on browsing on your web site: edit a couple of pages, view them, add comments, etc. At some point you should see some "strange" behavior.
+- 4. We are curious to see what happens when scaling the system to two replicas.
+Let's request two replicas of the same deployment: kubectl scale deployment my-wordpress --replicas=2 Verify that a second pod has been created and that both pods are now referenced in the service descrption. - 5.
+Keep on browsing on your web site: edit a couple of pages, view them, add comments, etc. At some point you should see some "strange" behavior.
 This is the time to stop typing and to start thinking and answering a few questions.